ppingzhang/Awesome-Deep-Learning-Based-Video-Compression/README.md

 ## <span id="2024">✔2024 </span> [       «🎯Back To Top»       ](#)

+- (ToMM 2024) **Learned Video Compression with Adaptive Temporal Prior and Decoded Motion-aided Quality Enhancement** Yang, Jiayu and Yang, Chunhui and Xiong, Fei and Zhai, Yongqi and Wang, Ronggang[paper](https://dl.acm.org/doi/pdf/10.1145/3661824)

 - (Arxiv 2024) **Task-Aware Encoder Control for Deep Video Compression**Ge, Xingtong and Luo, Jixiang and Zhang, Xinjie and Xu, Tongda and Lu, Guo and He, Dailan and Geng, Jing and Wang, Yan and Zhang, Jun and Qin, Hongwei[paper](https://arxiv.org/pdf/2404.04848.pdf)

 - (Arxiv 2024) **Image and Video Compression using Generative Sparse Representation with Fidelity Controls**Jiang, Wei and Wang, Wei[paper](https://arxiv.org/pdf/2404.06076.pdf)
+- (Arxiv 2024) **A Perspective on Deep Vision Performance with Standard Image and Video Codecs**Reich, Christoph and Hahn, Oliver and Cremers, Daniel and Roth, Stefan and Debnath, Biplob[paper](https://arxiv.org/pdf/2404.12330)

 - (Trans Broadcasting 2024) **Depth Video Inter Coding Based on Deep Frame Generationl**Li, Ge and Lei, Jianjun and Pan, Zhaoqing and Peng, Bo and Ling, Nam[paper](https://ieeexplore.ieee.org/abstract/document/10485621)